 A classification is the level allocated to the type of work that your employee is performing.
-Modern awards have many different classifications, and these are defined in the award based on duties and tasks that retail employees ordinarily perform.
+Modern awards contain many different classifications, and these are defined in the award based on the duties and tasks that your employees ordinarily perform.

-The Retail Award has 8 classification levels, and employees must be classified at the appropriate level, based on the duties they perform in their job.
+The Hair and Beauty Award contains 6 classification levels and employees must be classified at the appropriate level, based on the duties they perform in their job.

 To find the right classification

-- read through all of the classification descriptions located in Schedule B of the Retail Award, and
+1. read through all of the classification descriptions located in Schedule B of the Hair and Beauty Award

-- select the most appropriate classification level based on the duties and skills required to be performed by your employee, keeping in mind the most complex parts of their job.
+2. select the most appropriate classification level based on the duties and skills required to be performed by your employees, keeping in mind the most complex aspects of their job.

 Back to top